deepskystacker/DSS/README.md

 Building DeepSkyStacker:

-You will need to install Visual Studio 2017, Qt 5.12.8 and Qt VS Tools 2.4.3
+You will need to install Visual Studio 2019 (16.7.1), Qt 5.15.0 and Qt VS Tools 2.5.2 for VS2019.

 You will need to use QT VS Tools Options dialog to set up two named Qt Installations:

-	1. Called 5.12.8x86 pointing to msvc2017 sub-directory of your Qt install for example C:\Qt\5.12.8\msvc2017
+	1. Called 5.15.0x86 pointing to msvc2019 sub-directory of your Qt install for example C:\Qt\5.15.0\msvc2019
-	2. Called 5.12.8x64 pointing to the msvc2017_64 sub-directory of your Qt install for example C:\Qt\5.12.8\msvc2017_64
+	2. Called 5.15.0x64 pointing to the msvc2019_64 sub-directory of your Qt install for example C:\Qt\5.15.0\msvc2019_64

-In addition you will need to set an environment variable called QtInstallDir set to the value C:\Qt\5.12.8\msvc2017_64 (assuming you are running on 64-bit Windows).
+In addition you will need to set an environment variable called QtInstDir set to the value C:\Qt\5.15.0\msvc2019_64 (assuming you are running on 64-bit Windows).